-- 1. Place the ATV on a level surface. - 2.
-Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Wait a few minutes until the oil settles, remove the oil filler cap, wipe the dipstick off with a clean rag, insert it back into the oil filler hole (without screwing it in), and then remove it again to check the oil level.
+- 3. Remove the engine oil tank filler cap, wipe the dipstick off with a clean rag. - 4.
+Insert the dipstick into the filler hole (without screwing it in), and then remove it again to check the oil level.

+- 1. Engine oil tank filler cap

-- 1. Dipstick
+- 2. Dipstick

+- 3. Engine oil tank

+- 4. Engine oil filler cap

-- 2. Maximum level mark
+- 5. Maximum level mark

-- 3. Minimum level mark
+- 6. Minimum level mark

-The transmission oil should be between the minimum and maximum level marks.
+The engine oil should be between the minimum and maximum level marks.

-- 4. If the oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - 5.
-Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.
+If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type through the engine oil tank filler hole to raise it to the correct level.